DarrenDanielDay/func-di/README.md

 // Inject container itself as parameter of factory function: const serviceBImpl2 = dependencyB.implementAs(function (ioc) {
-  // You can get the IoC container instance via both parameter and `this` context. assert.deepEqual(this, ioc);
+  // You can get the IoC container instance via both parameter and `this` context. assert.strictEqual(this, ioc);
   // Functions on IoC container instances have nothing to do with `this` context.
-It's OK to destruct to use them as variables.
-Actually all functions of `func-di` have nothing to do with `this` context. const { request } = ioc;
+  // It's OK to destruct to use them as variables.
+  // Actually all functions of `func-di` have nothing to do with `this` context. const { request } = ioc;
   return {
     bar: request(dependencyA).foo().toFixed(2)